yoonsy/photoZoom/README.md

 Simple, lightweight jQuery plugin to show zoomed view of image based on screen dimensions.
 It simulates photo zoom for facebook (Chrome extension).

+## The reason why I foked from [arunkumarsekar/photoZoom](https://github.com/arunkumarsekar/photoZoom)
+- It is not maintained any more.
+- It uses deprecated method `live`
+- It has bug on represent bottom layer

 ## Browser Support

  - Internet Explorer 7+